Brewer219/osticket-prereqs/README.md

 - Complete Installation: "Select Install Now" button.

-'HeidoSQL_12.3.0.6589_Setup.exe' with default settings.
+ Install 'HeidiSQL_12.3.0.6589_Setup.exe' with default settings.
  Connect using 'root' as the password, create a database named 'osTicket'.
  The osTicket setup, select Continue >> near the bottom.
  In System Settings, enter the help desk name and default email.
-  In Admin User, enter admin name and admin email address, for username and password, we will set it to adminuser and <code>Password2</code>. find <code>HeidiSQL_12.3.0.6589_Setup.exe</code>, and install it with all default settings, and select Finish to launch HeidiSQL.
+  In Admin User, enter admin name and admin email address, for username and password, we will set it to VBAdminuser and <code>Password2</code>. find <code>HeidiSQL_12.3.0.6589_Setup.exe</code>, and install it with all default settings, and select Finish to launch HeidiSQL.
 Select Skip, in this Session Manager window, Select +New, and type <code>root</code> for the password here, and select Open.
  Recircle back to Heidi database server Right-click the Unnamed session, and select Create new, and select Database.
 Enter for Name: 'osTicket' (no space and capital T), and select OK.Run